-University of California, Davis
+University of California, Davis (Davis, CA)

-Dissertation: “Social Media as Composition: A Qualitative Study of First-Year Composition Instructors and Their Students”
+Dissertation: “Teaching Rhetorical Strategies Through Social Media: A Qualitative Study of First-Year Composition Instructors and Students”

-San José State University
+San José State University (San José, CA)

-Santa Clara University
+Santa Clara University (Santa Clara, CA)

-Coad, David T. (2017). “‘That’s My Face to the Whole Field!”
+Coad, David T. (September 2017). “‘That’s My Face to the Whole Field!”
 Graduate Students’ Professional Identity-Building through Twitter at a Writing Studies Conference” Computers and Composition, 45.

 “A Pedagogy of Sociality: Building a More Nuanced Understanding of Social Media in First-Year Composition.”
 Computers and Writing Conference.
 Findlay, Ohio.
 June 2017.